Stojj2/Portfolio-Project-1/README.md

     - GitHub pages where used for hosting the website
   - **Chrome DevTools**
     - Google chrom built in devtools where used for testing
+  - **Mobile FIRST**
+    - Mobile First Chrome extension where used for screenshots

 ## Supported screens and browsers
   - For this web page different screen sizes were tested and no errors were found.
 This specific sizes were validated
     - **Desktop** 1920×1080
+      - For this resolution the media query will style the website with new style
     - **Tablet** 768x1024
     - **Mobile** 360x640
-      - For this resolution the media query will style the website with new style

 ## **Deployment**
  ### GitHub Pages
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: